 Most disposal models can be connected directly to your dishwasher, enabling you to grind up solid food particles cleansed from your dishes.
 This waste transfers through a hose connected from your dishwasher to the disposal, where it is stored to be ground up with other food waste the next time your disposer is operated.
 This installation option eliminates the time-consuming chore of pre-rinsing dishes before placing them in the dishwasher.

-When disposals are used in conjunction with a septic system, it is recommended that homeowners refrain from placing any solid, mineralized items such as egg or seafood shells into the disposal as it could contribute to the accumulation of sludge that may compromise the effectiveness of the septic system.
-More typical food waste, such as food scraps and fruit and vegetable peels, are compatible with your septic system.
+Disposers are compatible with septic systems that are sized properly to accommodate the usage of several typical home appliances, such as dishwashers, washing machines and showers.
+When disposers are used in conjunction with a septic system, it is recommended that homeowners refrain from placing any solid, mineralized items such as egg or seafood shells into the disposer as it could contribute to the accumulation of sludge that may compromise the effectiveness of the septic system.
+More typical food waste items, such as food scraps and fruit and vegetable peels, are compatible with your septic system.

 Installation Tips and Techniques

 Installing a garbage disposal requires average plumbing and mechanical skills.
-It usually takes between 1 and 2 ½ hours to complete.
-Replacing your old model should take between 30 to 60 minutes, depending on your level of expertise and current plumbing.
+It usually takes between 1 and 2-½ hours to complete.
+Replacing your old model should take between 30-60 minutes depending your level of expertise and current plumbing.
 Installation may vary depending on whether or not your drain line comes out of the wall or the floor.
 Ask a sales associate about the right procedure for your home.

 An electrical source of power is also needed.
 If an outlet isn't available under the sink, you will need to install one.
 Check with local codes before installation.
-Some communities have codes that don’t allow disposals because of limits on sewer capacity.
-They may also require an air gap for a disposal and a dishwasher.
+Some communities have codes that don’t allow disposers because of limits on sewer capacity.
+They may also require an air gap for a disposer and a dishwasher.

-Be sure to read and follow the manufacturer's instructions when installing your new disposal.
+Be sure to read and follow the manufacturer's instructions when installing your new disposer.
 For more installation tips please visit our Installing a Garbage Disposer project guide.

 Sometimes the trickiest part of mounting the garbage disposer is lifting it up to lock it into the mounting rings.
 So you don't have to lift it so far, stack some scrap lumber, the box the disposer came in or a couple of thick telephone books under the unit.
 If you are replacing a garbage disposer with the same brand, you may be able to use the existing mounting bracket.